kristianmandrup/rails3-app-spec/README.markdown

 </pre>

 This library takes advantage of *code-spec*, *file-spec* and other essential spec extensions I have created ;)

-## TODO

-Finish specs for the file matchers including the special file matchers to make sure they work!

 ## Note on Patches/Pull Requests